security-union/videocall-rs/rfc/rfc-1-q3-q4-2023-planning.md

 # II.
 Current Video Conferencing System

 ## A. Description of the existing video conferencing system

+`videocall-rs` aims to provide a world-class video conferencing system.
+The video conferencing software should always be open-source and MIT licensed.
+Also a key feature of this system is that all calls will be end-to-end encrypted between the peers in the call.

 The current videocall-rs exists at [https://github.com/security-union/videocall-rs](https://github.com/security-union/videocall-rs) and is hosted at [https://rustlemania.com](https://rustlemania.com).
 The primary connection mechanism is using WebSockets, but the system does also support WebTransport.
 Everything is written in Rust with the UI being a WASM based web application built through the Yew Web Framework.
 The UI is very barebones at this point.
 The backend is highly scalable by using a pub/sub architecture with NATS we can run as many instances of the server as we want.